Endocarditis is a life-threatening inflammation of the inner lining of the heart's chambers and valves. This lining is called the endocardium.

 - Know the signs and symptoms of endocarditis.
-See your doctor immediately if you develop any signs or symptoms, especially a fever that won't go away, unexplained fatigue, any type of skin infection, or open cuts or sores that don't heal properly.
+See your health care provider immediately if you develop any symptoms of infection — especially a fever that won't go away, unexplained fatigue, any type of skin infection, or open cuts or sores that don't heal properly.

 - Take care of your teeth and gums.
-Brush and floss your teeth and gums often, and have regular dental checkups.
+Brush and floss your teeth and gums often.
+Get regular dental checkups.
 Good dental hygiene is an important part of maintaining your overall health.

-- Don't use illegal IV drugs.
-Dirty needles can send bacteria into your bloodstream, increasing your risk of endocarditis.
+- Don't use illegal drugs.
+Dirty needles can send bacteria into the bloodstream, increasing the risk of endocarditis.

 Certain dental and medical procedures may allow bacteria to enter your bloodstream.